Garden Leave: What It Is and How It Works

 Garden leave is a period of time when an employee who is leaving is required to stay away from work but continues to receive pay.
 It’s a way for companies to protect sensitive information by keeping the departing employee from immediately joining a competitor.

-Paying these high-salary employees might be expensive, but it may be one of the last remaining tools for companies concerned about employees switching allegiances, as non-compete agreements are illegal in several states and were outlawed on the federal level in April 2024.
+Garden leave may be one of the last remaining tools for companies concerned about employees switching allegiances, as non-compete agreements are illegal in several states.

 What Is Garden Leave?